-J. Turner Vosseller, MD is an orthopaedic foot and ankle surgeon who specializes in the operative and nonoperative treatment of foot and ankle disorders.
-Dr. Vosseller has extensive training and experience in foot and ankle reconstruction, including reconstruction for both flatfeet and high-arched feet, bunions, hammers toes, and claw toes.
-In addition Dr. Vosseller is adept in the treatment of tendon disorders, the use of ankle arthroscopy, foot and ankle trauma, and arthritic conditions of the foot and ankle.
-The goals of treatment in any case, surgical or nonsurgical, are to alleviate pain and maximize function.
+J. Turner Vosseller, MD, specializes in the operative and nonoperative treatment of foot and ankle disorders.
+His goal is to alleviate patients' pain and return them to the activities they enjoy.
+Dr. Vosseller has extensive training and experience in foot and ankle reconstruction, including reconstruction for flat feet and high arches.
+He is also highly skilled at treating bunions, hammers toes, claw toes, tendon disorders, foot and ankle trauma, and arthritic conditions of the foot and ankle using the most advanced surgical techniques.

 |1996 - 2000||Bachelor of Arts, Chemistry and Classics|

 |2000 - 2004||Doctor of Medicine|

 Georgetown University Hospital, Washington, DC

 |2009 - 2010||Clinical Fellow, Foot and Ankle Surgery|